airslice/czml-writer-wiki/CZML/Position.md

 **referenceFrame** - string

 The reference frame in which cartesian positions are specified.
 Possible values are "FIXED" and "INERTIAL".
-If this property is not specified, the default reference frame is "FIXED".

 Default: `FIXED`